Without observability, no-code cannot be scaled up!

 State of play

 Some no-code tools already offer monitoring and alert functionality (see table below).
-Monitoring is limited to simply displaying when an anomaly occurs, whereas observability allows you to understand the cause of this anomaly.
+Monitoring is limited to simply displaying when an anomaly occurs.
+Observability allows you to understand the cause of this anomaly.

 Comparison of a number of tools regarding their level of observability:

 Often, the performance of these tools is not yet at the desired level, however, progress is being made.
-Make (formerly Integromat), for example, when changing its name and version, integrated into its API the ability to recover scenario logs, thus enabling the (automatic) monitoring of automations.
+Let’s take the tool Make (formerly Integromat), as an example.
+When applying any change to an automation, you’re able to retrieve previous version thanks to the API.
 Previously, the necessary provisions had to be implemented in order to address this flaw.

 Why must the observability of no-code be improved?